K-pop couple Hyuna and Dawn are engaged

-On Thursday (Feb 3), the rapper who was formerly known as E'Dawn posted on social media a clip and photo of two matching rings, and wrote: "Marry me".
+On Thursday, the rapper who was formerly known as E'Dawn posted on social media a clip and photo of two matching rings and wrote: "Marry me."

 Hyuna, 29, and Dawn, 27, began dating around May 2016 after they became friends while working together.